-- server.session.timeout.ADMIN_TOOL Defines the time interval how long the server considers a session valid while there is no activity from the Admin Tool holding the session.
+- server.session.timeout.ADMIN_TOOL Defines the time interval how long the server considers a session - Defines the time interval how long the server considers a session valid while there is no activity from the Admin Tool holding the session.
 The Admin Tool is not aware of this value, it only suffers having an invalid session, if the last activity has been longer in the past. - admin.tool.session.check.interval Defines the time between two checks done by the Admin Tool, if the server still considers its session valid.